 Welcome to the website for the USDA Agricultural Air Quality Task Force.
 This site serves as a repository of information about the task force, and provides public access to Federal Register notices, meeting minutes, reports and documents, and official communiqués from and about the Task Force.

-The USDA Agricultural Air Quality Task Force (AAQTF) will meet September 8-9 at the Holiday Inn—Capitol Plaza in Sacramento CA. The meeting will be full day (approximately 8am to 5pm) on Thursday, September 8, and from approximately 8 am to noon on Friday, September 9.
-The meeting will be chaired by NRCS Chief Jason Weller.
-The meeting will feature speakers addressing ammonia and fine particulate formation; as well as the USDA Building Blocks for Climate Smart Agriculture and Forestry.
-There also will be a public comment period on Friday, September 9.
-For more information about the meeting please contact the AAQTF Designated Federal Official Greg Johnson (email: email@example.com; ph.
-336.370.3352).
+The USDA Agricultural Air Quality Task Force (AAQTF) met September 8-9 at the Holiday Inn-Capitol Plaza in Sacramento CA. The AAQTF meeting was full day on Thursday, September 8, and from 8 am to noon on Friday, September 9.
+A link to the meeting agenda is provided below, as well as the meeting presentations.

 Official AAQTF 2016-2018 Recommendations